tsonak23/AI_Platforms_Purchase_Guide_App/03-Project-Backlog.md

 * Design "Successful Account Verification Page" with Login Link.

-## Feature-02: Home Page with Search bar and registered list of AI platforms within the app
+## Feature-02: Home Page with Search bar, advance search and registered list of AI platforms within the app
-Users can explore what are
+Users can search and explore what all platforms they can explore within the app

+### User_Story-01:
+As a user, I want to type in the search bar , so that I can find specific AI platform I am interested in.

+#### Acceptance Criteria:
+* User can enter one or more keywords in the search bar.
+* User will see relevant results with respect to the input given in the search bar.
+* If no products match, a "No products found" message is displayed.

+#### Task:
+* Design and implement search bar UI.
+* Develop backend search bar API to get relevant results.
+* Design "No result found" page message

+#### User_Story-02:
+As s User, I want to filter the list of platforms by different criteria(pricing, usage, business needs)  so that I can narrow results suitable for my requirements.

+#### Acceptance Criteria:
+*